AnakamaTH/MD-Site-Template/index.md

 ---
 permalink: /index.html
 layout: default
-description: "This is an example .md site."
+description: "What this page is about."
-title: "Site"
+title: "Main Page"

 # localizable sections for the footer text
 contact_header: "Contact"
 contact_email: "Email"
 ---
+This is an example markdown site.